Shagshag/prestashop-documentation/OrderCore.md

 Get all documents linked to the current order

 * Visibility: **public**
-* This method is defined in classes\order\Order.php line 1739
+* This method is defined in [classes/order/Order.php line 1739](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/order/Order.php#1739)